 Force Restart an iPhone with Face ID

-To force restart iPhone 8, or iPhone SE (2nd generation), iPhone X, XR, and newer models follow the steps below.
+To force restart an iPhone 8, iPhone SE (2nd generation), iPhone X, XR, and newer models follow the steps below.

 1. Press and quickly release the Volume Up button